Skip to content

 Scheduler commandsNot queried during replayHistorical queue state, pending reason changes, and accounting gaps are not reconstructed.

-Use --no-tui for a static summary that exits immediately.
 Use --format json when notebooks, dashboards, or experiment records need the reconstructed events, frame summaries, artifact paths, and fidelity notes.

 Logs